jhiramt/Melville-the-Nonsense-Whale/README.md

 >[!IMPORTANT]
 >This requires a Unix-like environment with a POSIX-compatible shell (e.g., Bash or Zsh).

 Make sure you have a version of cowsay installed that has the cowthink wrapper[^1] (if you're using [Homebrew](https://brew.sh/), run `brew install cowsay`), and put [melville.cow](melville.cow) in your cowsay cowfile directory.
 You can see where cow files are located by running `cowsay -l`.
 Then, put the [seababble script](seababble) somewhere you can access.
 For example, I have it in `$HOME/scripts/Melville-the-Nonsense-Whale`.
+If [seababble](seababble) isn't placed on your path, make sure it's executable by running `chmod +x /path/to/seababble`.
 Finally, add the following two lines to your `.zshrc` or `.bashrc`, making sure `seababble_script` points to the correct path for wherever you put the [seababble script](seababble).
 ```
 seababble_script="$HOME/scripts/Melville-the-Nonsense-Whale/seababble"
 "$seababble_script" | cowthink -f melville -W 25 | sed -e 's/^~/~&/' -e 's/^[^~]/ &/'